Sachin-Suresh/laravel-dev/kstych/docs/understand-kstych.md

 <img src="../markups/migrate-info-markup.svg">

-## Mapping Folders in Laravel and Ksytych Framework
+## Mapping Folders in Laravel and Kstych Framework

-To avoid the issues that you might face in Laravel during (manual) folder configurations, the directories in Ksytych framework is isolated from the Laravel's directory structure.
+To avoid the issues that you might face in Laravel during (manual) folder configurations, the directories in Kstych framework is isolated from the Laravel's directory structure.

 If you need to see how the core Laravel code files/directories are mapped within the Kstych framework, you can do so by accessing the docker image by following the below steps: